GSK to partner with Vir for potential COVID-19 treatments, invest $250 mln

+Vir's shares jumped 35% before the bell, while GSK was up about 1%.
+Drugmakers across the globe are rushing to develop a treatment or vaccine for the fast-spreading coronavirus that has killed over 68,400 people globally.
+There are currently no approved treatments for the disease.

-The initial focus will be to accelerate the development of Vir's investigational treatments, VIR-7831, and VIR-7832, the companies said.
-The companies plan to directly start with a mid-stage trial within the next three to five months.
+The collaboration will bring Vir's monoclonal antibody platform technology and GSK's expertise in functional genomics under one umbrella.
+The companies said initial focus will be to accelerate development of Vir's investigational treatments, VIR-7831 and VIR-7832, and plan to directly start with a mid-stage trial within the next three to five months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)